AngelesMB/github-name-finder/README.md

 ## Github name finder

-React App to find a user's real name based on his/her username using Github's API.
+React App for finding a user's real name based on his/her username using Github's API.

 **Installation**